 "Ammo's still spotty, it just depends," Clanahan explained.
 "The more popular calibers are getting a little easier to get.
 A lot of the hunting is still pretty tough to get and still some big back orders on it."

-They're keeping items in stock in anticipation there's another rush of people buying guns, in the event new restrictions come down from the federal level.
+They're keeping items in stock in anticipation that there's another rush of people buying guns or in the event new restrictions come down from the federal level.

 He says they're in constant contact with manufacturers to give them insight on what sales look like locally.
 Nearly 11 million firearm background checks have been done this year, according to data from the National Instant Criminal Background Check System.
 In 2021, nearly 39 million were done in total.